themesberg/flowbite/content/getting-started/blazor.md

 }
 ```

-3. Add the Flowbite source files to the content module to start applying classes from the interactive UI components:
+3. Add the Flowbite source files to the content module to start applying utility classes from the interactive UI components such as the dropdowns, modals, and navbars:

 ```bash
 module.exports = {